-Integrated resource plan (IRP): A plan adopted by the governing board of a POU under PUC Section 9621.
+Integrated resource plan (IRP): A plan adopted by the governing board of a POU pursuant to PUC Section 9621.

-IRP filing: An IRP adopted by the Filing POU's governing board that is electronically submitted to the Energy Commission, along with the standardized tables and supporting information, by the Filing POU or authorized representative.
+IRP Filing: An IRP adopted by the Filing POU's governing board that is electronically submitted to the Energy Commission, along with the standardized tables and Supporting Information, by the Filing POU or authorized representative.